T-Mobile’s 5G Network

 Your iPhone will switch to the Field Test Mode menu.

-In the Dashboard tab, scroll down until you find the freq_band_ind section, which indicates your serving cell (the strongest cellular band in your area).
+In the FTM Dashboard, look for the Band section, which indicates your serving cell (the strongest cellular band in your area).
 If your serving cell is band 2, 4, 12, or 66, a cell signal booster may work for you.

 Swipe up on your iPhone to exit Field Test Mode.